 To determine the full scope of damage that illegal border crossing and deterrence is having on the landscape, the USAF began a project in 2017 at BMGR East to monitor drag roads.
 The purpose is to inform management techniques to prevent increases in erosion.
-Results include records of road surface change through construction of measured cross-sections from data taken at sample sites and field-based and remote sensing analyses for determining erosional losses and gains in priority locations (CEMML 2022a).
+Results include recording road surface change through construction of measured cross-sections from data taken at sample sites and field-based and remote sensing analyses for determining erosional losses and gains in priority locations (CEMML 2022a).

-In addition to impacts caused by illegal border crossing and deterrence, cultural resource sites near recreational areas at BMGR East are being impacted or are at risk of being impacted from recreational user activities.
+Cultural resource sites near recreational areas at BMGR East are being impacted or are at risk of being impacted from recreational user activities.
 Over 70% of archaeological sites along roads in Area B have been disturbed by recreational activities, including parking and camping-related activities.
 Of the cultural resources at risk, rock shelters and rock image sites are most vulnerable from these impacts.
 Rock shelters are often easily seen from the access roads, which may attract the attention of recreationalists.